migcaraballo/inspectorZk-v1/README.md

 ### Requirements
 InspectorZK is a Java application.
 In order to run this app, you will need to have Java 8(+) installed.

+You will also need a Zookeeper Server/Quorum.

+As of initial checkin, Zookeeper version: 3.4.11 is supported.

 ### Download
 Please check the "dist" folder to get the latest Jar.
 At the time of initial check-in, the current version is: inspectorzk-1.0.0-executable.jar